 - Magic, Wonderful and Smart.
 Before you submit again, make the improvement as above and then (via a call or email) advise them of the changes you made.
 Thank them for their advice.

 - Say Thank You.
 In any case, say thank you.
 Philanthropy is a choice.
-When people are affirmed for that choice sooner or latter, it helps your organization.
+When people are affirmed for that choice sooner or later, it helps your organization.

-Overtime, select the techniques that work for you.
+Over time, select the techniques that work for you.
 If one technique feels awkward or too pushy, adapt it or substitute another for it.
-The Key: Take action to meet new people with whom you can ignite and kindle a passion for your cause.
+The Key: Take action to meet new people with whom you can ignite interest in your nonprofit